Inclusive Certificate

 “Neurodiversity” is a term and movement that refers to diversity, or normal variation, of the human mind.
 There are many different definitions and interpretations of the term, as well as various diagnostic labels that are represented by it.
 This one-hour workshop will introduce participants to the terms and definitions commonly associated with “neurodiversity” and provide resources for diving further into the topic.

-Enhance your understanding of CSUF students’ disabilities, relevant legislation, instructional strategies, and campus resources in this faulty-focused course. (approximately 2 hours)
+Enhance your understanding of CSUF students’ disabilities, relevant legislation, instructional strategies,

 Certificate Description and Requirements